Anthony-Ho/IRP/README.md

 **Running Multiple Iterations**

 The shell script `run_docker_experiment.sh` simplifies running multiple experiments in a loop.
 Adjust the number of iterations as needed.

+## Collecting and Analyzing Results

+After completing all experiment iterations, use the generate_report_asset.py script to aggregate and visualize performance metrics.
+This script will create summary tables and charts for easier analysis.

+### Instructions

+1. Run the Report Script:
+    - Execute the following command to process results and generate the report assets:
+        ```bash
+        python generate_report_asset.py --input_file results/combined_results.csv --output_dir report_assets
+        ```
+    - The output, including summary tables and visualizations, will be saved in the report_assets/ directory.

+2. Review Output Files:
+    - Key files include:
+      - `average_cumulative_returns.csv`: Average cumulative returns by strategy and model.
+      - `plasticity_analysis.csv` and `stability_analysis.csv`: Comparative analyses of adaptability and retention.
+      - `cumulative_return_boxplots.png`: Box plot of cumulative returns across strategies, with DJIA benchmark.

 ## Files and Resources
 - `requirements.txt`: List of dependencies for the Python environment.